Site Guidelines

 No flying allowed beyond trees east of launch.

-Pilots cannot land their hang glider or paraglider west of the slough that is east of the Boathouse Restaurant.
+Pilots cannot land their paraglider or hang glider west of the slough that is east of the Boat House restaurant.
+Additionally, pilots are not to fly west of the slough along the ridge into the Hope Ranch area.

 Pilot Rating — H4/P4